 Collection and acclimatization of experimental animal

 The fish used for our study were 100 healthy fingerlings of L. rohita (Rohu).
 The fish in the length range of (6.3 ± 2.5 cm) were collected from Department of Fisheries, Malampuzha, Palakkad, Kerala, India with no risk of prior pesticide contamination.
 All the test animals were given bath treatment with 5 ppm KMnO4 solution for 5 min to minimize the risk of infection and then kept in a plastic tub of 6 L capacity having dechlorinated water (kept nearly constant) and acclimatized in laboratory conditions for a period of 15 days, prior to the experiment.
-During this period, the fingerlings were fed ad- libitum with fish food obtained from the fisheries department.
+During this period, the fingerlings were fed ad- libitum with fish food obtained from the fisheries department. (provide image of the fish with proper measurement)